0xsequence/sequence-unreal/README.md

 void GetTokenBalances(int64 chainID, FGetTokenBalancesArgs args, TSuccessCallback<FGetTokenBalancesReturn> OnSuccess, FFailureCallback OnFailure);

 /*
-gets the token supplies from the sequence app
+gets the token supplies from the Chain

 @param ChainId you wish to use
 @param FGetTokenSuppliesArgs eg)